MicrosoftDocs/Viva/Viva/topics/topic-experiences-knowledge-managers.md

 ---

-# Knowledge managers: Build and manage a knowledge base in Viva Topics
+# Knowledge managers: Build and manage a knowledge base in Microsoft Viva Topics

 Knowledge managers play a key role in building a knowledge base that Viva Topics then makes available to employees, in the flow of their work.
 In this document we review: